- Measuring Growth

 No, this is not about teaching to the test.
 Effective teaching is about helping each student make academic progress regardless of their entering achievement level, and that is what value-added modeling captures.
 By teaching a narrowed curriculum, very low and high achieving students will have limited opportunities to make appropriate academic growth.
 Thus, the teacher or school might actually be less likely to be highly effective from a value-added perspective.

-If I'm worried about the quality of the state assessments, which is the basis of value-added modeling, should I also be worried about the quality of the value-added results?
+If I'm worried about the quality of the state assessments, the basis of value-added modeling, should I also be worried about the quality of the value-added results?

 All assessments used in the value-added modeling are reviewed and analyzed to ensure that they are appropriate for value-added analysis.
-These protections are put in place to ensure that valid and reliable results are provided to educators to make accurately informed decisions.
+Before using any tests in EVAAS modeling, rigorous data processing and analyses verify that the tests meet the following three criteria.
+The tests:

 Value-added modeling is just a number, so how can it help me improve my instruction or tell me what to do with my students?

-The value-added reporting is part of a comprehensive web application that provides teachers with interactive diagnostic data for additional insight, school and district reporting for context, and student-level projections for proactive planning with current or future students.
+Value-added reporting is one part of a comprehensive web application that provides teachers with interactive diagnostic data for additional insight, school and district reporting for context, and student-level projections for proactive planning with current or future students.
 This information, combined with teacher knowledge of their own students and schools, can greatly assist in school improvement.

 Is value-added modeling fair even though my students are…